 The drop in CO2 emissions is estimated to be the largest fall since WW2, and one of the most dramatic drops in CO2 emissions ever recorded.

 Despite the importance of CO2 emissions for understanding climate change, systems are not in place to monitor global emissions in real time.
 Generally, CO2 emissions are reported as annual values, whereas fossil fuel use is often estimated for some countries on a monthly basis.
-Therefore, many scientists rely on government and environmental policies to estimate how much global emissions have reduced from 1 January to present.
+Therefore, many scientists rely on government and environmental policies to estimate how much global emissions have reduced since the 1st of January 2020.

 In the land down under, Australia saw a huge drop in emissions due to the change in the aviation landscape.
 Previously, Australia's per capita emissions from air travel were some of the highest in the world — nearly double the United States and Europe combined, according to the International Council on Clean Transportation.
 Whilst the postponement of many travels has resulted in consumer disappointment, the downturn of the aviation industry has offered the opportunity for governments and airlines to honour the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) and the United Nations agreement for carbon-neutral aviation.

-Conversely, in the European Union, declining power demands, halted travel and depressed manufacturing could cause emissions to fall by nearly 400 million metric tons in 2020, representing about 9 percent of the EU’s cumulative 2020 emissions target, according to a preliminary forecast issued in late March.
+In the European Union, declining power demands, halted travel and depressed manufacturing could cause emissions to fall by nearly 400 million metric tons in 2020, representing about 9% of the EU’s cumulative 2020 emissions target, according to a preliminary forecast issued in late March.

 Although the limitations on travel and increase of people staying at home have helped to curtail emissions in the short term, we are still producing more than 80% as much CO2 as usual.
 What is most likely to make a meaningful difference to the long term scale of carbon emissions is systematic change.
 Government strategies should focus on the implementation of renewable energy and the replacement of fossil fuels when re-stimulating the economy.
 Unfortunately, in the wake of the 2008 GFC, carbon emissions increased by 5% due to the stimulus spending that boosted fossil fuel use.
 There is fear that if the pandemic goes on for a long time, any stimulus will focus on promoting economic growth, irrespective of the environmental cost.
 In the coming months, governments will have a chance to alter that outcome.